-PURPOSE: The Associate in Applied Science with a Business Administration emphasis, provides students with a broad exposure to the principles and philosophies of business and management.
-Successful completion of the two-year program will help facilitate the process of graduates pursuing meaningful careers in a dynamic, changing business environment.
+PURPOSE: The Associate in Applied Science in Business Administration provides students with a broad exposure to the principles and philosophies of business and management.
+Successful completion of the twoyear program will help facilitate the process of graduates pursuing meaningful careers in a dynamic, changing business environment.
 It will also satisfy the requirements necessary for students to pursue additional advanced degrees.

-PROGRAM OUTCOMES: Students who successfully complete this program will have demonstrated the ability to:
+PROGRAM OUTCOMES: Upon successful completion, students will have demonstrated the ability to:

-- Prepare statements to monitor, evaluate, and assess financial performance of a business. - Evaluate the performance of a business by using tools of pricing, promotion, product development, and distribution. - Recognize and analyze how economic forces shape the environment of business and aid in decision making. - Apply acquired skills to workplace scenarios. - Develop human relations skills and professional behavior necessary for successful job performance. - Apply rules of grammar, punctuation, and spelling to written communications. - Define and compare and contrast characteristics and traits of leadership and management. - Explain the importance and challenges of diversity, employee motivation, and employee engagement in the workplace. - · Identify and describe various forms of business ownership. - Summarize basic laws in regards to business ownership, recruitment and hiring practices, OSHA, and liability. - Explain communication, social responsibility, ethics, morals, and values as they relate to the workplace. - Create a personal code of ethics and explain how it relates and impacts the workplace. - Identify the impact of international business and explain various methods for a business to enter the global market. - Describe the activities involved in each function of management and at various levels of management in the workplace.
+- Prepare statements to monitor, evaluate, and assess financial performance of a business. - Evaluate the performance of a business by using tools of pricing, promotion, product development, and distribution. - Recognize and analyze how economic forces shape the environment of business and aid in decision making. - Demonstrate the ability to apply acquired skills to workplace scenarios. - Demonstrate human relations skills and professional behavior necessary for successful job performance. - Apply rules of grammar, punctuation, and spelling to written communications. - Define and compare and contrast characteristics and traits of leadership and management. - Explain the importance and challenges of diversity, employee motivation, and employee engagement in the workplace. - Identify and describe various forms of business ownership. - Summarize basic laws in regard to business ownership, recruitment and hiring practices, OSHA, and liability. - Explain communication, social responsibility, ethics, morals, and values as they relate to the workplace. - Create a personal code of ethics and explain how it relates and impacts the workplace. - Identify the impact of international business and explain various methods for a business to enter the global market. - Describe the activities involved in each function of